Wound Care University

 Feb 26, 2020

-Referring to wounds as ‘wonderful’ might seem odd, I know.
-But as the Wonderful World of Wounds blog posts will show you, being able to heal wounds, restore our patient’s quality of life and educate our community about prevention and care is truly wonderful.
+Our blog posts will show you that healing wounds, restoring our patients’ quality of life, and educating our community about prevention and care is truly wonderful.
 I hope you will enjoy following along on this educational journey as much as I will enjoy providing the education.

 Wound care involves every stage of wound management.
 This includes diagnosing wound types, considering factors that affect wound healing, and the proper treatments for wound management.
 Once the wound is diagnosed and all factors are considered, the treatment facility and the specialist can determine the best treatment options.
 We see many wounds daily in our clinics, ranging from diabetic foot wounds to soft tissue radionecrosis.
 Note that each type of wound will get its own post in the coming months!